wkumari/draft-vandergaast-edns-client-subnet/README.md

-   If for any reason the Intermediate Nameserver does not want to use the information in an edns-client-subnet option it receives (too little address information, network address from an IP range not authorized to use the server, private/unroutable address space, ...), it SHOULD drop the query and return a REFUSED response.
-Note again that an edns-client-subnet option with 0 address bits MUST NOT be refused.
+   If for any reason the Intermediate Nameserver does not want to use the information in an edns-client-subnet option it receives (too little address information, network address from a range not authorized to use the server, private/unroutable address space, ...), it SHOULD drop the query and return a REFUSED response.
+Note again

+Contavalli, et al.       Expires April 30, 2015                [Page 11]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

+   that an edns-client-subnet option with 0 address bits MUST NOT be refused.